internetofwater/HubKit/README.md

 1. [ ] 5.
 Publish sensor-specific landing pages with embedded [JSON-LD](https://json-ld.org), to comport with guidance for participating in the Internet of Water [geoconnex.us](https://geoconnex.us) system
 1. [ ] 6.
 Serve data to the public and allow data downloads through a map-based GUI

+The diagram below shows the different software elements of HubKit:

 # Installation

+## Prerequisites

 The easiest way to install HubKit is to use our Docker images and `docker-compose`.
 In this way, the only prerequisite is a server with Docker and docker-compose installed.

 * [Instructions to install Docker and docker-compose on Mac or Windows Desktop environments](https://docs.docker.com/get-docker/)
 * Instructions to install Docker on a Linux server: [(see "Installation per Distro" for instructions depending on which Linux version)](https://docs.docker.com/engine/install/)
 * [Instructions to install docker-compose](https://docs.docker.com/compose/install/)

+If working on Linux, you may want to follow the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) as well to make sure you can run docker commands with your user pemissions on your machine.

 You can copy all of the source code for the repository for local development in a local directory.
 Clone this repository, i.e.